prooph/event-store-client/README.md

 make
 sudo make install

-add "extensions=protobuf.so" to your php.ini
+add "extension=protobuf.so" to your php.ini
 ```

 ### Server